+2.3.2.2.
+ST PASA scheduled generation

+ST PASA draws information on scheduled generation data submitted with generators' market offers.
+When a scheduled generating unit is planned to be off-line at a specific time but could operate within a specified period, the PASA availability of that unit will indicate what capacity and recall period AEMO and NEM participants can assume.

 2.3.2.3.
-ST PASA scheduled generation capacity

-The ST PASA draws information on scheduled generation from the availability data submitted with generators' market offers.
-When a slow-start generating unit plans to be off-line at a specific time but could operate had it received a direction 24 hours previously, the PASA availability of that unit will indicate what capacity AEMO can assume at that specific time.

-2.3.2.4.
 ST PASA demand

-For the demand component, AEMO uses a 50% POE, 30 minute resolution, demand forecast22 for each NEM region.
-This forecast is produced by AEMO's automated Demand Forecasting System23 (DFS).
+For the demand component, AEMO uses a 50% POE, 30-minute resolution, demand forecast22 for each node in the NEM network.